PAH Emission Spectra and Band Ratios for Arbitrary Radiation Fields with the Single Photon Approximation: Validation

 The fundamental assumption of the SPA is that upon absorbing a photon, the grain has time to cool completely before absorbing another.
 There are two primary consequences of multi-photon effects that are neglected by this approximation.
 First, absorption of additional photons when the grain has non-zero internal energy means that the grain spends more time at higher temperatures and less time at lower temperatures, shifting power in the emission spectrum from longer wavelengths toward shorter wavelengths.
 Second, it becomes possible for a grain to attain a higher internal energy than that of the highest energy photon absorbed.
 Even if rare, this effect can dramatically change the emission spectrum at short near-infrared wavelengths ($\lambda \lesssim 2\,\mu$m).

-To quantify the magnitude of multi-photon effects, Figure~\ref{fig:size_integrated_spectrum} presents PAH emission spectra from \citet{Draine2021} for a range of radiation field intensities.
+To quantify the magnitude of multi-photon effects, Figure~\ref{fig:size_integrated_spectrum} presents PAH emission spectra from \citet{Draine2021} (acquired from their publicly-available data repository, \citealt{DraineData2021}) for a range of radiation field intensities.
 The PAH model employed uses the standard grain size distribution and ionization function from that work.
-The radiation field is the modified \citet{Mathis1983} (mMMP) radiation field $u_\lambda$ (see \citealt{Draine2011} for details) scaled by a constant factor $U$ ranging from 1 to $10^4$.
+The radiation field is the modified \citet{Mathis1983} (mMMP) radiation field $u_{\rm \lambda,mMMP}$ (see \citealt{Draine2011} for details) scaled by a dimensionless factor quantifying the overall radiation field intensity, $U\equiv u/u_{\rm mMMP}$ (where $u$ is the integrated energy density of the radiation field), ranging from 1 to $10^4$.
 As evident from Equation~\ref{eq:scaled_basis_vector}, scaling the radiation field by a factor of $U$ under the SPA simply scales the emission spectrum by the same factor.
 Thus, differences in the spectral shapes of the emission spectra as a function of $U$ with multi-photon calculations illustrate the impact of multi-photon absorption on the emission spectrum.

-The fractional differences presented in Figure~\ref{fig:size_integrated_spectrum} demonstrate that multi-photon effects make no more than a 10\% difference to the $\lambda < 10\,\mu$m emission spectrum for $U \lesssim 100$.
+The fractional differences presented in Figure~\ref{fig:size_integrated_spectrum} demonstrate that multi-photon effects make no more than a 10\% difference to the $\lambda \lesssim 10\,\mu$m emission spectrum for $U \lesssim 100$.
 For larger values of $U$ and longer wavelengths, the discrepancies become more severe.
 While the observed shift in power from long to short wavelengths as $U$ increases is consistent with expectations from multi-photon effects, it is possible that differences in energy binning as a function of $U$ in the \citet{Draine2001} framework also contribute.
 Thus, these differences are likely an upper bound on the importance of multi-photon effects.
 We treat them as the limiting accuracy of the SPA.